-It will be pretty evident if you have a mouse in the chicken coop.
-Your chickens will avoid the coop and act scared.
-You may notice mouse droppings in the feed or in places that chickens can’t or don’t poop.
+It’s pretty evident when you have a mouse in your coop.
+You’ll notice certain behavioral changes in your chickens as they’ll likely start to avoid the space and act scared.
+You’ll also notice droppings in the feed or in places that chickens can’t or don’t poop.

 Keep your home pest free with simple, effective solutions.
 Subscribe and save!